 As a soil supplier, would you like to help reduce the use of peat?
 Want to join the other market participants today and sign this memorandum of understanding?
-Then contact us directly (see the contact information in the box in the upper right hand corner).
+Then contact us directly (see contact box, top right).

 Data collection concerning peat imports and peat use in Switzerland